ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/uarte-implementation.md

 ✅ Create a buffer.
 The type is an `array` of 16 u8, set to all 0.

-✅ To copy all data into an on-stack buffer, iterate over every chunk of the string to copy it into the buffer:
+✅ To copy all data into an on-stack buffer, iterate over every chunk of the string to copy it into the buffer.

 <details>
   <summary>Solution</summary>